I was sitting in Golden Gate Park among the giant trees contemplating the ups and downs of the construction industry focusing mainly on the downs.

 Up ahead, he directed me to exit off the freeway, and I found myself navigating a small road.

-“Turn left up at the next one,” Ernesto said.
+“Turn left up at the next one,” Ernie said.

 Country road, non-paved.
-I was uncomfortable again, and the twinge of possibly being set up once again invaded my psyche.
+I was uncomfortable for sure, and the twinge of possibly being set up once again invaded my psyche.
 I felt down on the other side of my seat and touched the tip of my tire iron that I had stashed for emergencies.
 What if there was a gang up ahead.
 Did I really look like I had a bunch of money stashed somewhere?
-I liked Ernesto, and I hoped it wasn’t all a scam.
+I liked Ernie, and I hoped it wasn’t all a scam.

 “Okay, the next road, take a right.
 We are almost there,” he said.
 He must have been sensing how uncomfortable I had become.